 Preview scaling fonts

 For the best results when previewing your maximum and minimum font sizes, open your site on a smartphone while you edit the font sizes on desktop.
-Refresh the smartphone every time you save the Style Editor changes.
+Refresh the smartphone every time you save Site Styles changes.
 This is the most accurate way to see how your site looks on different devices.